Skip to main content

 Stop one of the frontends and run a network scan through the UI.
 The scan should complete successfully, confirming that the remaining frontend(s) can handle all traffic.

-Test Backends
+Testing Backends

 Stop one of the backends and run a network scan through the UI.
-The scan should complete successfully, confirming that the cluster remains operational with a single backend node failure.
+The scan should complete successfully, confirming the cluster remains operational with a single backend node failure.

 Note: For a truly highly available cluster, ensure you can lose any single node (frontend or backend) without service interruption.